Br0k3nh4nd012/foxy_cloud/README.md

 - **User Authentication:** Users can log in to the application using their credentials.
 - **File Management:** Users can create, update, and delete their own files.
 These files will be listed only to the current user.
 - **File Sharing:** A tinyURL will be generated for all uploads, which can be shared globally.
 These URLs can be accessed by anyone without any access restrictions or rate limits for now.
+- **Chunked Parallel File Uploads:** This feature allows files to be uploaded in chunks and in parallel, significantly speeding up the file upload process.
+This feature is implemented in the `file_upload_chunk` branch.